kohana/core/guide/kohana/files/messages.md

 ## Notes

  * Don't use __() in your messages files, as these files can be cached and will not work properly.
- * Messages are merged by the cascading file system, not overwritten like config files.
+ * Messages are merged by the cascading file system, not overwritten like classes and views.